‹ Back to New at Amity Blog

 2. Personalised Drugs

 With genomics and biotechnology, there is a growing level of possibility for personalised therapy.
 Pharma companies do gene typing so that treatments can be further personalised to treat the patients’ condition more effectively and with fewer side effects.
+This transaction gives opportunities for new innovations in pharmacy field and deep training in genetic data analysis, bioinformatics, and more ethical decision-making processes.

 3. Sustainable Manufacturing Practices